 Trying to make your rental property more appealing to the modern tenant can be tough, but it’s not impossible.
-Other private landlords and the build to rent (BTR) sector are always going to be big competition, but their success comes from a thorough understanding of the rental market.
-If you’re struggling to attract renters, your property might not have the ‘wow’ factor modern tenants are looking for.
+Other private landlords and the build to rent (BTR) sector are always going to be big competition, but their success comes from hard work and a thorough understanding of the rental market.
+If you’re struggling to attract renters, your property might not have the ‘wow factor’ modern tenants are looking for.

 Spend some time looking around your rental property.
 We’re sure it’s perfectly serviceable, but does it stand out to you?
 If you were living there, would it feel like a home?
-Potential tenants are spoilt for choice these days, and properties really need to stand out if they’re to be rented out.
-Follow our tips below and we can help towards making your rental property more appealing to your target renter.
+Potential tenants are spoilt for choice these days, and properties really need to pop if they’re to be rented out.

 Find the Right Balance Between Styles